skip navigation

 Overtime.
 If a game is tied at the end of regulation, the teams will play a 2-minute overtime.
 If a game is still tied at the end of the first overtime, there will be a 3-point sudden death overtime period, in which the first team to score three points, by whatever means, will win the game.
 There will be a jump ball at the beginning of each overtime period.

-In 4th grade meets, and in those situations in 6th and 5th grade meets where a full court press is not allowed, when the ball is being brought over the half court line by the offensive team, the defensive team cannot double team the ball above the top of the key, unless the offensive team first brings up a player to set a pick for the ballhandler, in which case both defensive players (the one guarding the ballhandler and the other guarding the player setting the pick) can double team the ballhandler.
+In 4th grade meets, and in 6th and 5th grade meets where a full court press is not allowed, when the ball is being brought over the half court line by the offensive team, the defensive team cannot double team the ball above the top of the key, unless the offensive team first brings up a player to set a pick for the ballhandler, in which case both defensive players (the one guarding the ballhandler and the other guarding the player setting the pick) can double team the ballhandler.

 Pressing